lewischn/nailong-meme-generator/README.md

 1. Clone the repository:
 git clone https://github.com/YOUR_USERNAME/nailong-meme-generator.git
 cd nailong-meme-generator

-2. Install dependences:
+2. Install dependencies:
 npm install

-3. Start the development server: bashnpm start
+3. Start the development server: npm start
 4. Open http://localhost:3000 in your browser

-Usage
+## Usage

-Select an Image:
+### Select an Image:

-Click "Library" to browse all available images
+- Click "Library" to browse all available images
-Click "Random" for a random image
+- Click "Random" for a random image
-Click "Upload your own image!" to use a custom image
+- Click "Upload your own image!" to use a custom image

-Add Text:
+### Add Text:

-Click "Add Text" to create a new text element
+- Click "Add Text" to create a new text element
-Drag the text to position it on the image
+- Drag the text to position it on the image
-Select text to edit its properties in the right panel
+- Select text to edit its properties in the right panel

-Customize Text:
+### Customize Text:

-Edit the text content
+- Edit the text content
-Adjust font size with the slider
+- Adjust font size with the slider
-Choose from multiple fonts
+- Choose from multiple fonts
-Change text color
+- Change text color
-Toggle black outline for better visibility
+- Toggle black outline for better visibility

-Download:
+### Download:

-Click "Download Meme" to save your creation as a PNG
+- Click "Download Meme" to save your creation as a PNG

-Technologies Used
+## Technologies Used

-React
+- React
-Lucide React (for icons)
+- Lucide React (for icons)
-HTML Canvas API (for image export)
+- HTML Canvas API (for image export)

-Project Structure
+## Project Structure

 nailong-meme-generator/
 ├── public/
 │   ├── nailongImages/